dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 A *Zooming Vector Move* is one that is specified in these terms.

--   *Target* zoom box to which the move applies.
+-   *Target* zoom box that will move.
--   *Vector* with sequential and lateral dimensions.
+-   *Vector* with sequential and lateral amounts by which the target will move.

 A *Zooming Destination Move* is one that is specified in these terms.

--   Target zoom box, same as a vector move.
+-   Target zoom box that will move, same as a zooming vector move.
--   Either a destination Front Position or a destination Lateral Size.
+-   *Destination* where the target will be after the move, specified in either of these combinations.

+    -   Destination lateral centre and destination front position.
--   Destination Lateral Centre.
+    -   Destination lateral centre and destination lateral size.

 Any interface that generates zooming moves can be referred to as a *Zooming Controller*.
 The Dasher Version Six proof-of-concept implements a